UM-Myeloma-Genomics/GCP_MM/guide/README.md

 Once submitted, IRMMa calculates risks and the following is displayed:

 * **State Risk** - Multistate risks from start of P1 up until 5 years.
-* **Treatment-Adjusted Risk** - Risk of POD or death at 5 years based on selected and alternative first-line treatment combinations and P2 treatments, MAINT/CONT.TREAT and HDM-ASCT.
+* **Treatment-Adjusted Risk** - Risk of POD and/or death at 5 years based on selected and alternative P1 treatment combinations and P2 treatments, MAINT/CONT.TREAT and HDM-ASCT.

 **Acronyms/definitions**: